shruthi-thupakula/shruthi-thupakula.github.io/docs/pages/angular/intro.md

 ## MVC:

-MVC with AngularJS makes it easier to build client-side web applications.
+MVC architecture with AngularJS makes it easier to build client-side web applications.
 All the necessary elements are developed separately and combined automatically, which saves additional time and effort.

 **Model:** AngularJS applications usually have a data model.
 The data model is a collection of data available for the application.